AleksandrHovhannisyan/aleksandrhovhannisyan.com/packages/web/src/_posts/2025-03-01-parseint-keycap-emoji/index.md

 Now that we know how string iteration and emoji presentation sequences work, we can make sense of how `parseInt` sees the string `"2️⃣"`:

-1. `parseInt` iterates over the input string, one code unit at a time.
+1. `parseInt` iterates over the input string one code unit at a time.
-2. First, the code sees `U+0032` (`2`), which is a digit.
-So far, so good.
+2. First, it sees `U+0032` (`2`), which is a valid base-10 digit.
-3. Next, it encounters `U+FE0F`, which isn't a digit.
+3. Next, it encounters `U+FE0F`, which isn't a valid base-10 digit.

-At this point, the algorithm terminates and ignores everything after the `2`, returning `2` just as if we had done `parseInt('2')`.
+At this point, the algorithm terminates and ignores everything after the `2`, returning `2` just as if we had done `parseInt('2', 10)`.

 Now, you may think that this is unintuitive or incorrect, and I agree.
 I'd argue that the code should return `NaN` or throw an error instead of simply discarding the rest of the input string and assuming that you _wanted_ to parse just the numeric prefix.
-As the MDN docs note, it's the same reason why `parseInt` is unable to understand scientific notation, so `parseInt('2e1')` returns `2` instead of `20`.
+As the MDN docs note, it's the same reason why `parseInt` is unable to understand scientific notation, so `parseInt('2e1', 10)` returns `2` instead of `20`.

 {% aside %}
 This behavior is disappointing, sure, but web development wouldn't be nearly as exciting if JavaScript were a sane and predictable language.